Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-09-04-diary-life-at-the-golden-door-or-an-ordinary-woman-farts-her-way-to-enlightenment.md

 ---
 layout: post
-title: 'Diary: Life at The Golden Door (OR: An Ordinary Woman Farts Her Way to Enlightenment)'
+title: "Diary: Life at The Golden Door (OR: An Ordinary Woman Farts Her Way to Enlightenment)"
 date: 04-Sep-2015
 categories: tbd
 ---